Eleonwra/Cost-Sensitive-ML-for-Loan-Default-Prediction-/README.md

 The calculation is based on the Cost Matrix of the German dataset used in this project, where a penalty of 5 is assigned to False Negatives (missing a high-risk borrower) and 1 to False Positives (rejecting a good borrower).

 -	**Calibration**: The validity of the Bayes Risk calculation depends entirely on the probabilistic integrity of the model.
 Many classifiers produce biased probability estimates (overconfident or underconfident).
-To ensure these values represent true empirical frequencies, Probability Calibration (via Isotonic Regression or Platt Scaling/Sigmoid) is applied.
-This step transforms raw model scores into reliable risk estimates.
+To ensure these values represent true empirical frequencies, Probability Calibration (via Isotonic Regression and Platt Scaling/Sigmoid) is applied.

 ## Results & Visual Analysis